FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 occurred at the above location and wished to amend the Notice of Motion to read “I will move

-at the next Meeting that Limerick City and County Council realign the traffic movement at the--- 11
+at the next Meeting that Limerick City and County Council realign the traffic movement at the
+---
+11

 bridge at the entrance to Costello Aluminium in Kilfergus, Glin, due to the high volume of